MHeydari/dbt_practice/README.md

 # DBT Practice
-This is a sample of [Data Build Tool project](https://github.com/dbt-labs/dbt-core) for practicing data transformations
+This is a sample of [Data Build Tool project](https://github.com/dbt-labs/dbt-core) for practicing data transformations.

+DBT focuses on transformations (the “T” in ELT) by letting us write SQL models and organize them in a structured way.
+DBT helps data teams transform raw data into analytics-ready datasets inside a data warehouse (like Snowflake, BigQuery, Redshift, or Postgres)
+Extract + Load data into warehouse is done by another tools like Fivetran, Airbyte, or custom pipelines.
+To create a working sample, first we create some row data samples inside DuckDB (using CSV files), then we practice some basic transformations.

 ## How to install it:
     pip install dbt-duckdb